The Curse of La Llorona-2019

 When the boys are later found drowned, the woman curses Anna, whose two young children are now in danger.

 The positives are that Chaves makes a competent film.
-It is not bad and provides a level of familiarity, creaking doors, cracking mirrors, an evil spirit named “The Weeping Woman”, are good and provide a scare or two at just the right moments.
+It is not bad and provides a level of familiarity, with creaking doors, cracking mirrors, and an evil spirit named “The Weeping Woman” that are effective and provide a scare or two at just the right moments.

-Characters frequently see the spirit through a reflection and since the film is set almost completely at night, this tactic is successful.
+Characters frequently see the spirit through a reflection, and since the film is set almost entirely at night, this tactic is successful.

 Cardellini, garnering recent fame for her role in the Oscar-winning film Green Book (2018), undoubtedly signed on for The Curse of La Llorona before all the Oscar wins.

-Largely one-note and lacking any evident experience, ironically, they mirror Chaves’s own inexperience.
-They react to the scenes as they are directed but never add any depth or authenticity to their performances.
+Largely one-note and lacking any evident experience, ironically, they mirror Chavez’s inexperience.
+They react to the scenes as they are directed, but never add any depth or authenticity to their performances.

 Besides Cardellini and the horror elements, The Curse of La Llorona lacks much shine or substance.
-The plot and characters are forgettable, and the viewer is left shrugging his or her shoulders once the film concludes, largely forgetting the production thirty minutes later.
+The plot and characters are forgettable, and the viewer is left shrugging their shoulders once the film concludes, essentially forgetting the production thirty minutes later.

 The story, based on folklore, is weak.